Patent Retrieval: A Literature Review: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we presented a comprehensive review of PR methods and approaches.
-It is clear that, the well-performing IR techniques in areas like Web search can not be utilized directly in PR without deliberate domain adaptation and customization.
-Furthermore, state-of-the-art performance in automatic PR is still low (<0.2 MAP).
+In this paper we presented a comprehensive review of patent retrieval methods and approaches.
+It is clear that the well-performing information retrieval techniques in areas like Web search cannot be utilized directly in PR without deliberate domain adaptation and customization.
+Furthermore, state-of-the-art performance in automatic patent retrieval is still low ($<$0.2 MAP).
 Several proposed techniques for query expansion, query reduction and pseudo relevance feedback require tuning of various parameters.
 Search professional practices suggest that effective prior art search requires multiple iterations of searching, reviewing, and refining.
 On the other hand, examiners' query formulation practices (few keywords and Boolean search) are different from those of automatic methods (many keywords and free-text search).
 These observations motivate the need for interactive search tools which provide cognitive assistance to search professionals with minimal effort.
 These tools must also be developed in hand with patent professionals considering their practices and expectations.

-Unexplored patent-related data sources might be an opportunity for breakthrough improvements over the current modest state-of-the-art in PR.
+Unexplored patent-related data sources might be an opportunity for breakthrough improvements over the current modest state-of-the-art in patent retrieval.
 For example, utilizing reexamination records, PTAB decisions, differences between the patent application and the granted version, examiner/applicant correspondences, and prosecution histories.
-All these resources are not yet fully explored in the literature of PR.
+All these resources are not yet fully explored in the literature of patent retrieval.

 Related tasks such as patent quality assessment, litigation, and licensing are of less focus among computational scientists.
 However, they provide wide opportunities for future exploration from computational and modeling perspectives.
 These tasks require interdisciplinary and cooperative efforts from both legal professionals and the computer science research community.